-Ideas for Giving and Moving Forward in 2020
+Ideas for Giving and Moving Forward

 - An increase in the deduction limit up to 100% of a donor's annual income for cash gifts (previously the deduction was capped at 60% of annual income).
 If you make a gift you will be able to deduct more this year.